-Behaviour Policy 2022 - 2023
+Behaviour Policy 2023 - 2024

-Reviewed
+Reviewed December 2023

 Frequency of Review Annual

-Written by Claire Elliott
+Written by Claire Elliott (consultation with teaching staff)

 Approved by: Church Hill LAB

 At Church Hill Infant School, we believe that children and staff have the right to learn and teach in an environment that is safe, friendly, peaceful and fair.
 We understand that high expectations of behaviour lead to high standards of learning.
 Inherent in the aims of the school is the understanding that members of the school community will behave in such a way that will enable teaching and learning for all to take place and for all members of the community to feel welcomed, respected, cared for and safe.